 Copyright © 2017 · All Rights Reserved · Tito Victoriano

-I started my career as a visual artist - back in the days - grabbing pencil and paper and drawing people for the most part.
+I started my career as a visual artist - back in the days - grabbing pencil and paper, drawing people most of the time.
 My experiments eventually led to oil and acrylic paint on canvas.
 I tried installations, mural paintings, mixed media and some silk screening.
 All these before the arrival of computers and graphic programs.

 The great advantage of Adobe Photoshop is that I got away from canvases, brushes, paints, scaffolds and everything else I needed to make art but a laptop.
 An extra perk is that I can work quicker and leaner accomplishing results very unique to this tool.

 My work with computers started around 1991 during the early years of the public Internet.
-In 1995 I began working at the Computer Center at Trinity College, Hartford, CT on an outreach program funded by the National Endowment for the Arts providing Internet access to arts organizations in the city.
+In 1995 I began working on the Computer Center at Trinity College in Hartford, CT on an outreach program funded by the National Endowment for the Arts providing Internet access to arts organizations in the city.